D3rrickLa/FortuneLink/documents/notes.md

 - IPortfolioManagementService - Interface defining all portfolio use cases; allows for easier testing and dependency injection.
 - IPortfolioQueryService - Interface defining all query operations; separates read from write operations (CQRS pattern).

+--- Dec 14th --- th DRIP issue
+TLDR: we can't drip when we record a dividend in the application layer The solution is to add a isDrip feild in the Transaction.java and impelment logic in the Account.java